-D.7.
-Indicate wh ether the Company is controlled by another entity, listed or otherwise, in the sense of Article 42 of the Commercial Code and ha as business relations, directly or through its subsidiaries, with that entity or any of its subsidiaries (other than those of the listed of the listed company) or performs activities related with those of any of the latter. [] Yes [√] No
+- D.7.
+Indicate whether the Company is controlled by another entity, listed or otherwise, in the sense of Article 42 of the Commercial Code and has business relations, directly or through its subsidiaries, with that entity or any of its subsidiaries (other than those of the listed company) or performs activities related with those of any of the latter.

+- [ ] Yes

+- [ V ] No